OrangeRedYellowGames/deflectomania/README.md

 _TLDR: If you want to generate shadow caster for a tilemap, click on `Tools` > `Generate Shadow Casters` and shadow caster objects will be created for the tilemaps in your current scene._

+### Asset Usage Detector

+This project has [Asser Usage Detector](https://github.com/yasirkula/UnityAssetUsageDetector) installed.
+To make use of it, you can do one of the following:

+- Open Window - Asset Usage Detector window, configure the settings and hit GO!
+- Right click an object and select Search For References

 ### Commit Convention